Andesfluffy/LLM-DATA-INC/README.md

 ## Notes
 - Guardrails: regex-based checks enforce single SELECT and append LIMIT if missing.
 For stronger guarantees, integrate a SQL parser.
 - Data sources are saved under a demo org (`demo-org`) for simplicity in this MVP.
+- Data source passwords/connection strings are encrypted at rest using AES-256-GCM and the `DATASOURCE_SECRET_KEY`.
 - Seed data script: `seed-demo-data.sql` creates `products` and `sales` with sample rows across ~30 days.